ArduPilot/ardupilot_wiki/common/source/docs/common-optitrack.rst

 Ground testing
 ==============

-- Connect the drone to a ground station
+- Connect the drone to MAVProxy
 - Start Motive and make sure `data streaming <https://v20.wiki.optitrack.com/index.php?title=Data_Streaming>`__ is turned on.
+- load and start optitrack module.
-- If you see following message in ground station console (initial pos may vary), then the drone should be ready for flight test
+- If you see following message appearing (initial pos may vary), then the drone is receiving pose data from Optitrack system.

-*EKF2 IMU0 is using external nav data
+``EKF3 IMU0 is using external nav data
-EKF2 IMU0 initial pos NED = 0.1,-0.2,0.0 (m)
+EKF3 IMU0 initial pos NED = 0.1,-0.2,0.0 (m)
-EKF2 IMU0 ext nav yaw alignment complete*
+EKF3 IMU0 ext nav yaw alignment complete``

 Flight testing
 ==============